-In this study, we use a threshold $\lambda$ to control the confidence of the colexification edges: we remove an edge $e$ if $w(e) < \lambda$.
+In this study, we use a threshold $\lambda$ to control the confidence of the colexification edges: we remove an edge $e$ if $w_c(e) < \lambda$.
 The intuition is that: if two concepts $f_1$ and $f_2$ are colexified in many languages, we can be more certain that the edge between $f_1$ and $f_2$ is correctly identified.
 Looking at it the other way around, if two concepts are only colexified in a few languages, this might be a wrongly identified pattern because of verse-level misalignment, free translation, or other errors in the data.
 See Table \ref{tab:basic_stats} for the influence of different $\lambda$ on graph statistics.
-In addition, we remove zero-degree nodes to filter out concepts that are only connected by removed edges.
-As we allow for recurrent edges, if a concept is only connected to itself (i.e., $|C|=1$ in BP across all languages, in other words, a \emph{stable} concept as defined by \citet{liu2023conceptualizer}), it is still preserved in the graph.
+In addition, we remove zero-degree nodes to filter out isolated concepts.

-\networkone only contains concepts that are expressed in English lemmata and it alone cannot be directly used for learning massively multilingual representations of all other target languages.
-Therefore, we propose \networktwo, a large multilingual graph expanded from \networkone by including ngrams from other languages that instantiate the colexification patterns identified in \networkone.
-Specifically, we replace each edge $(f_1, f_2)$ with a set of new pairs of edges: (1) find a set of ngrams in all languages that colexifies concept $f_1$ and $f_2$ and (2) for each ngram $v$ in the set, insert new edges $(f_1, v)$ and $(f_2, v)$.
-We do not include the original $(f_1, f_2)$ edge because we want to keep the graph homogeneous, i.e., only concept-ngram type relations but no concept-concept type relations.
-In addition, even though there are no concept-concept relations, any two concepts (if the edge is in \networkone) are always implicitly ``connected'' through ngram nodes in \networktwo that associate the two concepts.
+\networkone only contains concepts that are expressed in English lemmata and cannot be directly used to learn multilingual representations for the target languages.
+Therefore, we propose \networktwo, a large multilingual graph expanded from \networkone by including target language ngrams that instantiate the colexification patterns identified in \networkone.
+Specifically, we replace each edge $(f_1, f_2)$ with a set of new pairs of edges: (1) find the set of ngrams $w_n((f_1, f_2))$ that colexify concepts $f_1$ and $f_2$ (in any language) and (2) for each ngram $v$ in the set, insert new edges $(f_1, v)$ and $(v, f_2)$.
+To define a clean bipartite structure, we do not include the original $(f_1, f_2)$; this guarantees that only concept-ngram edges and no concept-concept edges occur.
+In addition, any two related concepts (i.e., there is an edge connecting the two concepts in \networkone) are always implicitly connected through ngram nodes in \networktwo that associate the two concepts.
+Figure \ref{fig:first_page} shows a subnetwork of \networktwo consisting of a few concepts and ngrams in different languages that colexify them.
 The graph construction is shown in Algorithm \ref{alg:concept}.